 All applicants must complete a university degree before beginning their full-time studies at YCT.
 Official transcripts must be included with the application.
 Applicants who are currently enrolled in degree programs must include mid-year transcripts and arrange for final transcripts to be mailed to YCT upon completion of the semester.

 The GRE is required for those whose GPA is less than a 3.0.
 Scores must be included with your application.

 The yeshiva offers qualified students tuition remission and a generous monthly living stipend.
 For more information please see our Tuition & Fellowships page.

 Once all materials are submitted, those candidates invited for an interview will be notified.

-In preparation for discussions during the interview, applicants are required to read one of the following articles:
+In preparation for discussions during the interview, applicants are required to: